Ehlers-Danlos Syndrome: Does massage and physical therapy help?

 “I have chronic migraines, insomnia, and mild dysautonomia,” DeNeve said.
 “I average four hours of sleep a night and my pain is usually a 4 on a standard pain scale.
 When I get a migraine, it can increase to 7 or 8, but they only last a few hours.”

-There are three common types of EDS: classical, hypermobile, vascular.
+There are three common types of EDS: Classical, hypermobile, vascular.

 Classical EDS

-Patients may also have molluscoid pseudotumors that tend to form over pressure points such as the elbows and knees or subcutaneous spheroids (small calcified nodules) may form under the skin.
+Classical EDS is well-known for skin hyperextensibility and joint hypermobility.
+Lesser-known symptoms include smooth skin that easily bruises, fragile tissues, and family history.
+Patients may also have molluscoid pseudotumors that tend to form over pressure points, such as the elbows and knees or subcutaneous spheroids (small calcified nodules) may form under the skin.

 Hypermobile EDS